 We forecast our net exposure in various receivables and payables to fluctuations in the value of various currencies, and we enter into foreign currency forward contracts to mitigate that exposure.
-We enter into approximately 50 foreign currency fair value hedges every month.
-As of December 31, 2022 and 2021, we had entered into foreign currency forward contracts related to those balance sheet accounts with aggregate notional amounts of \$92.4 million and \$86.0 million, respectively.
+As of December 31, 2023 and 2022, we had entered into foreign currency forward contracts related to those balance sheet accounts with aggregate notional amounts of \$108.4 million and \$92.4 million, respectively.

 Balance Sheet Presentation of Derivatives.
-As of December 31, 2022 and 2021, all derivatives, both those designated as hedging instruments and those that were not designated as hedging instruments, were recorded gross at fair value on our consolidated balance sheets.
+As of December 31, 2023 and 2022, all derivatives, both those designated as hedging instruments and those that were not designated as hedging instruments, were recorded gross at fair value on our consolidated balance sheets.
 We are not subject to any master netting agreements.
 The fair value of derivative instruments on a gross basis is as follows (in thousands):